frida/frida-website/_i18n/en/_docs/javascript-api.md

 +   `Process.enumerateModules()`: enumerates modules loaded right now, returning an array of **[Module](#module)** objects.
     {: #process-enumeratemodules}

++   `Process.attachModuleObserver(callbacks)`: starts observing modules, calling
+     the provided `callbacks` as modules are added and removed.

+    The `callbacks` argument is an object containing one or more of:

+    -   `onAdded(module)`: callback function given the [`Module`](#module) that
+        was just added.
+Called with all existing modules right away, so the initial state vs. updates can be managed easily without worrying about race conditions.
+When called with a brand new module, the call happens synchronously right after that module has been loaded, but before the application has had a chance to use it.
+This means it's a good time to apply your instrumentation, using e.g. [`Interceptor`](#interceptor).

+    -   `onRemoved(module)`: callback function given the [`Module`](#module)
+        that was just removed, i.e. unloaded.

+    Returns an observer object that you can call `detach()` on.

 +   `Process.findRangeByAddress(address)`, `getRangeByAddress(address)`:
     return an object with details about the range containing *address*.
 In the